Reactongraph/react-relay-setup/README.md

 ### Run on Local Machine

+#### Requirement
+    You should have node and yarn / npm installed in your system, check it by these commands node --version
+        yarn --version / npm --version
+    if not present then install it.

 #### Clone or Download
     Either clone using: git clone https://github.com/Reactongraph/react-relay-setup.git
     Or download zip from clicking on download-zip button in green color giving in top right corner